opencrvs/opencrvs-core/README.md

 - Read the [Introduction](http://documentation.opencrvs.org/docs/technology/technologyIntroduction)
 - OpenCRVS uses some exciting tools.
 Take some time to understand the dependencies below.

-When you clone the **OpenCRVS Core** [repo](https://github.com/opencrvs/opencrvs-core), you are downloading:
+When you clone this **OpenCRVS Core** repository, you are downloading:

 - All of our microservices and the mobile, progressive web application as [Lerna](https://github.com/lerna/lerna) packages.
 - [Docker compose](https://docs.docker.com/compose/) files to run a development environment and deploy OpenCRVS.
-- An Infrastructure folder, containing [Ansible](https://www.ansible.com/) setup, [OpenHIM](http://openhim.org/) [configuration](https://github.com/opencrvs/opencrvs-core/blob/master/infrastructure/openhim-base-config.json), [Netdata](https://www.netdata.cloud/) configuration, [Hearth](https://github.com/jembi/hearth) plugins, [ElasticSearch](https://www.elastic.co/) configuration, [Traefik]https://containo.us/traefik/ configuration and a number of essential scripts required to automate deployment, netweorking and backup.
+- An Infrastructure folder, containing [Ansible](https://www.ansible.com/) setup, [OpenHIM](http://openhim.org/) [configuration](https://github.com/opencrvs/opencrvs-core/blob/master/infrastructure/openhim-base-config.json), [Netdata](https://www.netdata.cloud/) configuration, [Hearth](https://github.com/jembi/hearth) plugins, [ElasticSearch](https://www.elastic.co/) configuration, [Traefik](https://containo.us/traefik/) configuration and a number of essential scripts required to automate deployment, netweorking and backup.

 Now, take some time to understand the directory structure.
 Read more about what all the packages are for below.

-Now you are ready to follow the step-by-step [development environment installation](https://github.com/opencrvs/opencrvs-core#ok-how-do-i-set-up-a-development-environment) instructions.
+Now you are ready to follow the step-by-step development environment [installation](https://github.com/opencrvs/opencrvs-core#ok-how-do-i-set-up-a-development-environment) instructions.
 At a high level you will be required to:

 - Install some basic dependencies for your workstation.
 - Clone the repo and install some application dependencies.